Glossary

 cotal_*tools. connect-claude.md -

-Control plane: the request/reply layer on
+Control plane: the request/reply layer (from v0.4 the endpoint control surface, on the

 Delivery class (